 In the situations in which I am aware of some of the specifics, the truth is that there was wrongdoing, and customer safety did not have priority.

 In addition to the many allegations of the DEA and other regulatory agencies, numerous lawsuits are filed against CVS, as well as other large chain and mail-order pharmacies, because patients have been harmed or died as a consequence of alleged dispensing errors, preventable adverse events and drug interactions, negligence, or other mistakes.
+Check here to know the process for sealing a criminal record, by expert lawyers.

 I am sometimes contacted by attorneys involved in such litigation who request that I serve as a consultant and/or expert witness.